Sugar (desktop environment)

 Sugar is a free and open-source desktop environment designed for interactive learning by children.
-Copyright by SugarLabs.
+It was developed by SugarLabs.
 Developed as part of the One Laptop per Child (OLPC) project, Sugar was the default interface on OLPC XO-1 laptop computers.
-The OLPC XO-1.5 and later provided the option of either the Gnome or Sugar interfaces.
+The OLPC XO-1.5 and later provided the option of either the GNOME or Sugar interfaces.

 Sugar is available as a Live CD, as Live USB, and a package installable through several Linux distributions.

 Unlike most other desktop environments, Sugar does not use the "desktop", "folder" and "window" metaphors.
 Instead, Sugar's default full-screen activities require users to focus on only one program at a time.
 Sugar implements a journal which automatically saves the user's running program session and allows them to later use an interface to pull up their past works by date, an activity used, or file type.

 Design principles

 Sugar has the objective of being suitable for even inexperienced users but provides more advanced facilities for the more experienced.
 The project's stated goal is to "avoid bloated interfaces", and "limit the controls to those immediately relevant to the task at hand.".
 Applications run full screen, double-clicking is not used, and menus show icons.